dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 Let's go over what this would entail.
 I want a circuit board the size of a business card (about 2" x 3", or 50mm x 80mm), with my details printed on it.
 It needs to have a circuit that uses a microchip, and this microchip must run a machine learning algorithm - specifically, a neural network.
-The neural network should have some input from the user, and give some feedback that usage was successful.
+The neural network should take some input from the user, and give some feedback that it was successful.
 It also should be powered by USB, for convenience.

 I know from the [examples](https://www.thirtythreeforty.net/posts/2019/12/my-business-card-runs-linux/) [above](https://www.thirtythreeforty.net/posts/2019/12/my-business-card-runs-linux/)
 that this is possible.
 That is, a business-card-sized circuit board with a microchip powered by USB is do-able.
 The question is: what neural network can we run on such a tiny chip?